harshit-stas/loan_pred/README.md

 dataset was taken from kaggle.com

 **note:**
-for the visulaizaton help do see the pinned issues
+for the visulaizaton, do see the pinned issues